 How to Get Started With SEO Goals

-Understanding that you need to set goals and knowing where to start are two different things.
+Understanding that you need to SEO smart goals and knowing where to start are two different things.
 Because my personal tendency is to become very detail-oriented about what I want to achieve, I have to remind myself to start with the forest, not with the trees.
-In other words, when you’re setting goals for your SEO activities, zoom out and start with high-level thinking.
+In other words, when you’re setting SEO targets and goals, zoom out and start with high-level thinking.

 How to Measure SEO

 Download this guide to the concepts & tools to help you track your SEO success.